 For many people, the immediate reaction is a safe.
 It makes sense in many ways — they’re difficult to open, they’re a pain to steal, and they keep everything valuable in one place.
 But in practice, safes aren’t… well, as safe as we like to think they are.

 We have a better solution that uses the same logic as a safe, but is much more effective.
-Instead of a big, bulky piece of metal, you get something that seamlessly integrates with the careful design aesthetic in your residence — and is very discreet.
+Instead of a big, bulky piece of metal, you get something that seamlessly integrates with the careful design aesthetic in your residence — your high-security front door.

 Here’s how we propose hiding your most precious possessions — whether they hold monetary value or not.